 ii.
 Self-development education recommendation.
-Achievement of an Associate's Degree (or 60 semester hours of college) at this level places an individual ahead of their peers.
+Achievement of an Associate's Degree (or 60 semester hours of college) at this level places an individual ahead of their peers. iii.

-iii.
 Self-development competitive Soldier boards.
 Soldiers who receive distinguished recognition such as Recruiter or Station Commander of the Year, NCO of the Year (Brigade lever or higher), SGT Audie Murphy Club, SGT Morales Club, or any installation/post level recognition, etc. clearly develop themselves at a level above their peers.

 iv.
-NCOs will remain physically fit and present an exceptional appearance at all times.
-Those who achieve 90 points or above in each testable event on the APFT and/or achieve/maintain the APFT badge are clearly ahead of their peers and should be considered most qualified for promotion.
+NCOs will remain physically fit and always present an exceptional appearance.
+Those who achieve 90 points or above in each testable event on the ACFT are clearly ahead of their peers and should be considered most qualified for promotion.
 NCOs who achieve 80-89 points in each testable event are considered highly qualified for promotion.